-Emily Coates will join Wright Lab as artist-in-residence for the 2018-2019 academic year.
-Emily Coates is Associate Professor (adjunct) of Theater Studies and the Directing Program, and director of dance studies at Yale University.
+Emily Coates will join Wright Lab as its inaugural artist-in-residence for the 2018-2019 academic year.
+Coates is Associate Professor (adjunct) of Theater Studies and the Directing Program, and director of dance studies at Yale University.

 Emily Coates Biography